-With the current stay-at-home orders, we were lucky to have Saved By Nature approach us to sponsor interactive virtual hikes along Coyote Creek.
+With the current stay-at-home orders, Saved By Nature approached us to sponsor interactive virtual walks along Coyote Creek.
 These educational walks take us through a large part of the creek, including Anderson Dam, Hellyer Park, and Kelley Park.
 They are a community partnership with Saved By Nature and Virtual Photo Walks with guest docents from BioBlitz.club, neighbors, and other naturalists.
-Santa Clara County Parks and City of San Jose Parks are co-sponsors, and these events are from generous grant.
+Santa Clara County Parks and City of San Jose Parks are co-sponsors, and these events are from a generous grant.

 Saved By Nature's purpose is to provide environmental education for everyone.
 To build partnerships that inspire inclusion and equitable access to the outdoors for mental and physical healing.

 Virtual Photo Walks' mission is to enable those who are immobilized by disability, illness or age to escape their isolation and re-engage with society virtually.

 Below are links to the videos.

 4/10/20 - Insect Walk at Cottonwood Lake [video]

 4/17/20 - Insect Walk at Coyote Creek Visitor Center [video]

 4/24/20 - Shady Oaks Park Nature Tour [video]

 5/1/20 - Exploring Nature at Almaden Quicksilver County Park [video]